-Eta Jima is an island in Hiroshima Prefecture off the south coast of Honshū in Japan.
-Borders Hiroshima Bay and Hiroshima plus Kure Harbor and Kure.
+Eta Jima is an island surrounded by Hiroshima Bay in Hiroshima Prefecture off the southern coast of Honshū in Japan.
+Borders Hiroshima, Kure Harbor and Kure.
 Also known as Nōmi-jima, Nomijima, Nomi Island or Etajima-Nōmijima.
 Wartime Allied spelling "Eta Jima".

 Japanese Naval Academy (海軍兵学校)